The third in the series of blogs for the Major Project Association (MPA) Big Data Series.

 The construction industry will be affected by this area through the designs they are asked to produce, and over time, the data-driven decisions they will utilise in order to determine what to build next.
 But this set of information does not specifically help us answer the challenge “How do I deliver my projects and programmes more cost-effectively?”
 The benefits will mostly affect the clients and owners of the operational assets.

-The second area where big data is indeed already emerging is in the monitoring of hardware/equipment on construction sites and the multitude of engineering sensors deployed to monitor site conditions, safety and environmental impacts.
+The second area where big data is, indeed, already emerging is in the monitoring of hardware and equipment on construction sites and the multitude of engineering sensors deployed to monitor site conditions, safety and environmental impacts.
 Solutions already on the market and producing large amounts of data include:

 - Temperature, wind, vibration and other environmental monitoring applications;

-Project controls functions are normally present on all construction programmes and are responsible for the collection and management of information before handover to operations.
+The project controls function is responsible for the collection and management of information before handover to operations.

 Ignoring our role in capturing and utilising data generated from equipment and monitoring tooling (roles that are often overlooked when planning for the project controls function), project controls and performance data is neither high volume nor high velocity – i.e. we are not processing gigabytes of data by the hour, day or week, and the reporting we do is more often than not consolidated on a once-per-month cycle.

 Big data is clearly an emerging area within major projects.
-We can already see several positive applications of this including monitoring assets, site safety and environmental impact monitoring.
-But what is the tipping point for our traditional project delivery dataset becoming “big data”?
-Perhaps large current and historical sets of project delivery data – estimations, durations, work rates etc.?
-Across the world, engineering and construction programmes continue to operate out of spreadsheets, word documents and PowerPoint slides, often with an army of staff at hand, ready to copy and paste from file to file in order to produce the next round of reports and analysis.
-To change this will require a conscious effort by industry players to standardise the processing and archiving of such data and the adoption of tools and systems that are best suited to handling and managing these large datasets.
-With the generation of large project datasets on the rise, we predict that the ways in which big data is handled and analysed, particularly in respect to automation, will become increasingly important in the delivery of major projects in an effort to increase efficiencies and make time and cost savings.
+We can already see several positive applications of this, including monitoring assets, site safety and environmental impact monitoring.
+But what is the tipping point for our traditional project delivery dataset becoming big data?
+Perhaps a large current and historical sets of project delivery data – estimations, durations, work rates etc.?
+Across the world, engineering and construction programmes continue to operate out of spreadsheets, word documents and PowerPoint slides; often copying and pasting from file to file to produce the next round of reports and analysis.
+A conscious effort is needed by industry players to standardise the processing and archiving of data and adopt appropriate tools and systems.
+We predict that big data handling and analysis, particularly with automation, will become increasingly important on major projects.

 If you’d like to better harness big data on your project, get in touch!